Tetsuya3850/CS-Terminology/README.md

 ### Fail-Over
 With active-passive fail-over, heartbeats are sent between the active and the passive server on standby.
 If the heartbeat is interrupted, the passive server takes over the active's IP address and resumes service.
 The length of downtime is determined by whether the passive server is already running in 'hot' standby or whether it needs to start up from 'cold' standby. <br/>
 In active-active, both servers are managing traffic, spreading the load between them.
 If the servers are public-facing, the DNS would need to know about the public IPs of both servers.
 If the servers are internal-facing, application logic would need to know about both servers.
 Disadvantages of failover include, more hardware and additional complexity, potential loss of data if the active system fails before any newly written data can be replicated to the passive.

+### MapReduce
+Map takes in some data and emits a <key, value> pair.
+Reduce takes a key and a set of associated values and reduces them in someway, emitting a new key and value.
+MapReduce allows a lot of processing to be done in parellel which makes processing huge amounts of data more scalable.

 ## Database